jaantollander/dotfiles-arch/README.md

 ## About
 This repository contains my scripts and files for installing [Arch Linux](https://archlinux.org/) and configuring various software tools.
-I began the journey to build a custom configuration by reading the book ["Building your Mouseless Development Environment"](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
+I began the journey to build a custom configuration by reading the book [**Building your Mouseless Development Environment**](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
 So if you are interested in building your configuration, I recommend reading his book first!
 The contents of this repository will make much more sense afterward.

 ## Philosophy